-We use the FERC's PPI-based price indexing methodology to establish tariff rates in certain markets served by our pipelines.
+Because we use the FERC's PPI-based price indexing methodology to establish tariff rates in certain markets served by our pipelines, our revenues may be impacted by changes in price levels.
 The FERC's indexing methodology is subject to review every five years and limits a pipeline's rates in such markets each year to a new ceiling level, which is calculated as the previous year's ceiling level multiplied by a percentage.
 For the five-year period beginning July 1, 2016, the indexing method provides for annual changes equal to the change in the PPI-FG plus 1.23%.
 This methodology could result in changes in our revenue that do not fully reflect changes in the costs we incur to operate and maintain our pipelines.
 For example, our costs could increase more quickly or by a greater amount than the PPI-FG index plus 1.23% used by the current FERC methodology.
-Further, in periods of general price deflation, the ceiling level provided for by the FERC's index methodology could decrease, as it did in 2015, requiring us to reduce our index-based rates, as we did in July 2016, even if the actual costs we incur to operate our assets increase.
+Further, in periods of general price deflation, the ceiling level provided for by the FERC's index methodology could decrease requiring us to reduce our index-based rates, even if the actual costs we incur to operate our assets increase.
 Changes in price levels that lead to decreases in our revenue or increases in the prices we pay to operate and maintain our assets could adversely affect our results of operations, financial position or cash flows, as well as our ability to pay cash distributions.

 Our business involves many hazards and operational risks, the occurrence of which could materially adversely affect our results of operations, financial position or cash flows and our ability to pay cash distributions.
+Non-compliance with our policies and procedures could result in significant losses.

 Our operations are subject to many hazards inherent in the transportation and distribution of petroleum products and ammonia, including ruptures, leaks and fires.
 In addition, our operations are exposed to potential natural disasters, including hurricanes, tornadoes, storms, floods and earthquakes.
-For example, in 2017, Hurricane Harvey hit the Texas Gulf Coast, disrupting the partnership's operations located in Houston and Corpus Christi.
-This hurricane negatively impacted our results by approximately \$20 million.
-These risks could result in substantial losses due to personal injury or loss of life, severe damage to and destruction of property and equipment and pollution or other environmental damage, and may result in curtailment or suspension of our related operations.
+For example, in 2017, Hurricane Harvey hit the Texas Gulf Coast, disrupting our operations and negatively impacting our financial results.
+The risk of natural disasters and other operational risks could result in substantial losses due to personal injury or loss of life, severe damage to and destruction of property and equipment and pollution or other environmental damage, and may result in curtailment or suspension of our related operations.
 Some of our assets are located in or near high consequence areas such as residential and commercial centers or sensitive environments, and the potential damages are even greater in these areas.
-If a significant accident or event occurs, it could materially adversely affect our results of operations, financial position or cash flows and our ability to pay cash distributions.
+If a significant accident or event occurs or if any of our employees or agents violate or fail to observe the various policies and procedures we have adopted, including operational policies, safety policies and our code of business conduct, it could materially adversely affect our results of operations, financial position or cash flows and our ability to pay cash distributions.